From Bethlehem to Bedlam[1]

 Close to the woman he had not even kissed,

-Who would bear him a son that would never be his.
+son that would never be his.

 They dreamed of the times they would spend with their son